You are using the member interface.

 5) Program organization and design costs

-After completing the registration form, based on the criteria suitable for the program, we will be able to contact you to conduct an interview for the trip.
+After completing the registration form, based on criteria suited to the program, we may contact you for an interview for the trip.

-- The program can take place only if there are at least 5 participants with a full contribution of the organization fee.
+- The program can only take place if at least 5 participants register with full organizational fees.

-- At altitudes above 3500m, with cold and dry weather all year round, participants please consider ensuring their health before and during participation.
+- At altitudes above 3,500m, with cold and dry weather year-round, participants should ensure their health before and during participation.

 - Phương Anh VTS Ladakh II 2023 -